Originally published on January 24, 2020, updated November 12, 2020

 With price being the primary and most easily manipulated factor, I often see many sellers in a race to the bottom on price, dead set on winning the Buy Box.
 Don’t fall into this trap.
 If you are competing against other retailers who appear to be selling at a loss just to win the Buy Box, what do you do?

 My advice is don’t follow.
-At some point they’ll sell out and likely won’t have the cash to restock.
+At some point, they’ll sell out and likely won’t have the cash to restock.

 If you are using an automatic repricer, be sure to set those minimums and also have it take into consideration factors like fulfillment method.
-You don’t necessarily need to match the price on an FBM seller if you sell FBA.
+You don’t necessarily need to match the price of an FBM seller if you sell FBA.

-If you are the brand owner and are seeing resellers selling below MAP pricing or otherwise inappropriately discounting your brand, it’s time to review your distribution channels, figure out how products are getting to Amazon and cut off those buyers.
+If you are the brand owner and are seeing resellers selling below MAP pricing or otherwise inappropriately discounting your brand, it’s time to review your distribution channels, figure out how products are getting to Amazon, and cut off those buyers.

 Buy Box metrics are just one of the critical factors Amazon sellers should be watching.
 Understanding the factors that go into it and where you do and don’t have control will help you continue to grow a thriving Amazon business.
 While it can be frustrating to see Amazon using factors you may not have control over (like pricing on other websites), keep in mind that it’s all about creating a cohesive experience for the Amazon customer.

-Originally published on January 24, 2020, updated November 12, 2020
+Originally published on January 24, 2020, updated February 29, 2024

 This post is accurate as of the date of publication.
 Some features and information may have changed due to product updates or Amazon policy changes.